thales-als/thales-als/README.md

 ### Hey, I'm Thales! 😉

-- I am a Java back-end developer, specialized in Spring Boot and Spring Cloud, but I also have knowledge in Python, Django, JavaScript, TypeScript, and Node.js.
+- I am a professional software development specialist with expertise in back-end technologies.
+My main skills are focused on Java, Spring, Python, and Django.
+I also have knowledge in JavaScript and C#.
-- I am available for hiring!
+- I am open to work!

 You can find me at the following links: